Police search for 4 to 6 bodies at site where Michigan child killer buried teen

 The girls

-Though Dwyer said investigators believe four to six of the girls may be buried in the Macomb County field, he provided CNN with the names of only four of them:
+Though Dwyer said investigators believe four to six girls may be buried in the Macomb County field, he provided CNN with the names of only four of them.
+There is no connection between the victims, who Dwyer described as "random targets."
+They are:

 - Kimberly King, who went missing from Warren on September 15, 1979.
 She was 12 at the time.